Tag Archives: philosophy

 “Galileo was punished by the anti-science Church for disagreeing with their dogma that the Earth was the center of the universe.”

-Based on the evidence available at the time, the heliocentric model wasn’t any more reasonable a conclusion than the geocentric model.
-The ancient Greeks had not discovered heliocentrism long before; they had decided to believe in heliocentrism for wildly unscientific reasons, and happened to be right.
+Heliocentric models predicted that there should be parallax and Coriolis effects that nobody actually observed until decades after Galileo died.
+Based on the evidence available in Galileo’s time, the heliocentric model wasn’t any more reasonable a conclusion than the geocentric model.
+The ancient Greeks had not discovered heliocentrism long before; some of them had decided to believe in heliocentrism for wildly unscientific reasons, and happened to be right.

-More recently, Copernicus had also proposed heliocentrism, sort of.
-But his reasons for preferring heliocentrism weren’t particularly rational either.
-His model didn’t explain the evidence available at the time any better than geocentrism did, and it was more complex, so Occam’s razor says the Copernican model was not to be preferred.
-And that’s the model that Galileo was promoting.
+More recently, Copernicus had also proposed a sort of heliocentric model, but his reasons for preferring heliocentrism weren’t particularly rational either.
+His model didn’t explain the evidence available at the time any better than geocentrism did.
+And because Copernicus didn’t realize that orbits were elliptical, his model was overly complex, so Occam’s razor says the Copernican model was not to be preferred.
+And that flawed model is the one Galileo promoted, using arguments already known to be wrong, like saying the tides prove the Earth is moving.

 “If you can’t explain where God came from, God is useless as an explanation for anything else.”